NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual_java/metrics/index.md

 	}
 ```

 So whenever the method gets invoked the counter will be incremented by one.
-However this applies only to this specific REST call.
+However, this applies only to this
+specific REST call.

 Let's test the behaviour.
 Go back to your terminal and execute the following command.

-In case your application is not running any more, start it in the first terminal:
+In case your application is not running anymore, start it in the first terminal:

 ```sh
 mvn spring-boot:run